- Larus cachinnans

 Taxonomy

-This species is sometimes considered conspecific with Yellow-legged Gull, with both also formerly included as subspecies within a wider concept of Herring Gull.
-Its westwards range expansion has brought it into contact with Herring Gulls in central and northern Poland, with many records of hybrid pairs in this area[1][2].
+This species is sometimes considered conspecific with Yellow-legged Gull, with both also formerly included as subspecies within a more inclusive version of Herring Gull.
+Its westwards range expansion has brought it into contact with European Herring Gulls in central and northern Poland, with many records of hybrid pairs in this area[1][2].
 Former subspecies L. c. barabensis breeding in the steppes of central Asia, wintering in southwest Asia and western India - Steppe Gull (sometimes regarded as full species) is now considered to be a race of Lesser Black-backed Gull.
-Former subspecies L. c. mongolicus from the Altai and Lake Baikal to Mongolia, wintering in eastern Asia from Japan south through eastern and southern China to northernmost Vietnam - Mongolian Gull (sometimes regarded as full species) is now considered to be a race of Herring Gull.
+Former subspecies L. c. mongolicus from the Altai and Lake Baikal to Mongolia, wintering in eastern Asia from Japan south through eastern and southern China to northernmost Vietnam - Mongolian Gull (formerly regarded as a subspecies of the expanded Herring Gull).

 Subspecies